History of Grey's Anatomy in Timeline

 March 14, 2024: Season 20 Premiere

-On March 14, 2024, Grey's Anatomy Season 20 premiered.
+On March 14, 2024, Grey's Anatomy Season 20 premiered, marking a new season.

-April 2024: Season 21 Renewal
+April 2024: Renewal for Season 21

-In April 2024, ABC announced that Grey's Anatomy had been picked up for a 21st season, with Meg Marinis remaining as the show-runner.
+In April 2024, ABC announced that Grey's Anatomy had been picked up for a 21st season, with Meg Marinis remaining as the showrunner.

-May 2024: Jake Borelli Leaves Series
+May 2024: Jake Borelli and Midori Francis To Exit Series

 In June 2024, it was announced that Jason George would be reupped to a series regular after appearing in a recurring capacity since the series' fifteenth season due to appearing on Station 19.